zakariahmusic/DevUtils-app/README.md

   <a href="https://devutils.app/#download">🚀 &nbsp; Download</a> | <a href="https://devutils.app/demo">🎬 &nbsp; Demo & Screenshots</a> | <a href="https://github.com/DevUtilsApp/DevUtils-app/tree/master/TINOBHNYWE">📝 &nbsp; View source</a> | <a href="https://twitter.com/devutils_app">📣 &nbsp; Follow on Twitter</a>
 </p>

-# Overview

-<b>DevUtils</b> helps you with your tiny daily tasks with just a single click!
-It's totally open source and work offline.
-You can buy the pre-built app by visiting the website https://devutils.app or you can build the app from source by yourself!
+Format/Validate JSON, encode/decode Base64, convert timestamps, debug JWT… with just one click!
+Native macOS app, works offline, and open source.

-# A friendly note from author
+# A friendly note
 DevUtils is a **paid open source** app.
-That means I'm selling the [pre-built version of the app](https://devutils.app) to earn some revenue for my time.
-I'm glad that you like the app and you are free to build it for your own use.
-I trust that you will not redistribute the app in any other means.
+It takes time and effort to develop, distribute, maintain, and provide supports.
+If you like the app, please consider [buying the app here](https://devutils.app).
+It's a one-time purchase.
 Thank you very much! :)

 # Source code

 Development environment:
 - Swift 5.1+
 - Xcode 11.1+